haider-06418/Interstellar/README.md

 Interstellar is an endless running game where you shoot down enemy space ships.
 It is created in SDL2 using C++.

-Course: CS 224 Object Oriented Programming
+Course: CS 224 Object Oriented Programming(Final Project)

 ## Implementation